Sacroiliac Joint Dysfunction

 - Severely restricted mobility - a patient’s back is stiff and the intensity of the pain significantly increases, with movement, during the day.

-- Pain initially occurs upon exertion.
+Pain initially occurs upon exertion.
 However, in chronic cases, the pain can become consistent and debilitating to a patient’s quality of life.
+In the long term, this can result in osteoarthritic pain, which can persist even when the body is at rest.

 Diagnosis of Sacroiliac Joint Dysfunction

-A complete patient history and physical examination provides critical information.
+A complete patient history and physical examination provide critical information.
 A medical professional can conduct typical tests to detect stress in the sacroiliac joint and also indicate the possible involvement of the sciatic nerve.

 SI Joint Dysfunction Treatment

-Treatment typically involves relieving the pain and inflammation, and managing the symptoms of the disease.
-The ultimate goal is to curb the progression of the disease and prevent long term wear and tear of the SI joint.
+Treatment typically involves relieving the pain and inflammation and managing the symptoms of the disease.
+The ultimate goal is to curb the progression of the disease and prevent long-term wear and tear of the SI joint.

-Rehabilitation And Physiotherapy
+Rehabilitation and Physiotherapy

-- The prescribed exercises can help promote the reorganisation of the muscles and are the most effective option to slow the progression of the disease.
+Regulated physiotherapy helps with targeted muscle training and is a proven effective treatment path.
+The prescribed exercises can help promote the reorganisation of the muscles and are the most effective option to slow the progression of the disease.
+Encouraging healthy proprioception and strengthening of the lower back muscles helps prevent long-term degeneration and manage the pain.

-Prescribed Painkillers
+Painkillers

-Heat And Infrared Application
+Heat and Infrared Application

 Used regularly, heat and infrared therapy on the lower back can aid treatment and provide relief.
 Heat is often applied to relieve the pain in the sciatica.

-I Blockage Therapy
+Blockage Therapy

-Doctors or physiotherapists will often use one of two methods to relieve SI blockages in the spine.
+Doctors or physiotherapists will often use one of two methods to relieve SI blockages in the spine:

 - Mobilisation – Carefully stretching the joint to improve mobility.